KarimJebbari/pharmacy-management-system/README.md

 # Pharmacy Management System

-A pharmacy management system developed with Laravel, MySQL, Bootstrap, CSS, and a bit of AJAX.
+A pharmacy management system developed with Laravel, Vite, MySQL, Bootstrap, CSS, and a bit of AJAX.
 The system allows pharmacists to manage medications, monitor stock and expiration, and handle customer orders efficiently.